HRC Endorses PrEP & Calls for Bold Action to Expand Access to Anti-HIV Drug

 It is important to note that HRC’s recommendation applies especially to populations deemed most vulnerable to HIV infection.
 Truvada is not right for all individuals, and any medical decision should be made in concert with a knowledgeable healthcare provider.

-It is also important to understand that Truvada does not provide protection against other sexually transmitted diseases (STDs).
-With STDs such as syphilis on the rise, and with their capacity to lead to life-threatening conditions if untreated, it’s essential for sexually active individuals to protect themselves and always engage in safer sex practices and get tested regularly.
+Truvada does not provide protection against other sexually transmitted diseases.
+With STDs such as syphilis on the rise, and with their capacity to lead to life-threatening conditions if untreated, it’s important for sexually active individuals to protect themselves and always engage in safer sex practices and get tested regularly.